CIOs put customer experience front and center with multicloud

 - Artificial intelligence: Data-driven AI helps IT automate and govern operations within a complex environment.

 - Outcome-driven IT: A focus on providing holistic solutions is essential.
-IT spend and performance are tied to business capabilities and outcomes.
+IT managed spend and performance are tied to business capabilities and outcomes.